 This is the right course for:

-- Entrepreneurs, business executives, developers and managers who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.
+Business executives, developers, R&D professionals, managers, project engineers and entrepreneurs who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.

 Chartered Engineer qualification

-This course is part of a range of online courses for engineers who want to meet the formal education requirements required to both obtain and maintain the Chartered Engineer qualification licensed by KIVI.
-This course can be taken either as part of Initial Professional Development (IPD) or of Continuing Professional Development (CPD) stages; this course corresponds to competency B3 (Implement design solutions taking into account critical constraints) determined by KIVI.
+This course can be part of your portfolio to meet the formal education requirements required to both obtain and maintain the Chartered Engineer qualification licensed by KIVI.
+This course can be taken either as part of Initial Professional Development (IPD) or of Continuing Professional Development (CPD) stages.
+Please contact firstname.lastname@example.org for more details and procedures.

 This course is primarily geared towards working professionals.

-This course is aimed at entrepreneurs, business executives, developers and managers who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.
+This course is aimed at business executives, developers, R&D professionals, managers, project engineers and entrepreneurs who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.